nogibjj/mo_ind_p2/README.md

 Some of these code was generated using AI tools but I fully understand what is going on .

 ### Additional
-We also created a postgres
+We also created a postgres azure cloud database and provided the python connection and finalising the Rust CLI interaction with the cloud database